Monkey Grip (film): Production

-Ken Cameron tried to get up a film version of Helen Garner's novel in early 1979 but could not raise the budget of $553,000.
+decent piece of material but a very difficult film to crack.
+I really like Ken Cameron, he's a good bloke, but it's a very difficult piece to do and I hope he pulls it off."

 Shooting was postponed until Patricia Lovell managed to get the money under 10BA tax regulations.
 However, by then costs had risen so much the film had to be made for $1 million.
 The film was shot in early 1981.
 The story is set in Melbourne but only one week of filming took place there, with Sydney standing in for the location.
 The Fitzroy Pool was recreated in Sydney's Ryde pool.
 The iconic Deep Water Aqua Profonda sign, at the Fitzroy public swimming pool, was economically reused as the album cover in the film.

 Scriptwriter/ producer Briann Kearney was Production Co-ordinator.

 Box office

 Monkey Grip grossed $451,000 at the box office in Australia, which is equivalent to $1,312,410 in 2009 dollars.
 However it struggled to find distribution overseas.